OlafRadicke/cheat_sheets/infrastrctur_as_code/ansible/README.md

 The errors of 301 and 303 ist ignore now.

-run an Ansible playbook locally
+Run an Ansible playbook locally
 -------------------------------

 Inventory: